specs24/css-exercise-three/README.md

 # css-exercise-three
-CSS exercise focused on box model
+CSS exercise focused on box model.

+The project requires you to recreate a list for a mobile device.